 Here are some tips and techniques to keep in mind:

 As you can see, overhand shots have their place in pickleball.
-They’re a highly effective shot that can put you on the offensive and set you up to put the point away.
+They’re highly effective shots.
+They can put you on the offensive and set you up to put the point away.

 If you want to master your overhand shots and become a more aggressive pickleball player, read on.